Polynomial Identity Testing via Evaluation of Rational Functions: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Herv\'{e} Fournier and Arpita Korwar for their presentation at WACT'18 in Paris \cite{FournierKorwar2018}.
 We are indebted to Gautam Prakriya for helpful discussions and detailed feedback.
-We also thank Amir Shpilka for helpful comments and suggestions, as well as Ilya Volkovich and the anonymous reviewers of the conference version.
+We also thank Amir Shpilka and Michael Forbes for comments and encouragement, the anonymous reviewers for their careful proofreading and interesting suggestions, and the ToC editors for their thorough work.
+Finally, we appreciate the partial support for this research by the U.S.\ National Science Foundation under Grants No.\ 1838434, 2137424, and 2312540.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.